How a Playbook Can Optimize Your In-House Recruitment Team

 Defined Timeframes

 Defining your process is only the beginning.
 Strong in-house recruitment teams have tightly defined timeframes for moving providers from one step of the process to the next.
-At Mercy Health, in-house recruiters were expected to follow up with candidates within 24 hours to initiate a relationship and determine potential fit.
+At Mercy Health, in-house recruiters were expected to follow up with candidates within 24 hours to initiate a relationship and determine a potential fit.
 Similarly, department leaders were educated on the importance of timely processing and were expected to follow up by telephone within 48-72 hours of being presented with a candidate.

-By outlining your process and what is expected across each stage along the way you can map out, track performance and coach your team to fill vacancies, minimize days to fill and support stronger retention.
+By outlining your process and what is expected across each stage along the way you can map out, track performance and coach your team to fill vacancies, minimize days to fill, and support stronger retention.

-Learning more about Physician Recruitment Playbooks and how you can get started building your own with our tool kit.
+Learn more about Physician Recruitment Playbooks and how you can get started building your own with our tool kit.

 Physician Recruitment Playbook